AccursedGalaxy/streakode/FEATURE_PLAN.md

 ## Next To Implement 🚀

-### Notes
+### Testing Implementation
+**Simulate Commit Data for Tests:**
-- Come up with a way to simulate commit data for various test.
+Develop a method to generate synthetic Git commit data for various testing scenarios.
+This will involve scripting the creation of mock repositories with diverse commit histories, authors, dates, and file changes.

+By simulating different patterns and edge cases, I can thoroughly test the CLI's functionality, performance, and robustness without relying on real repositories.

 ### 1. **Enhanced Historical Data Collection 📊**